 CSA 07 FC's Child Welfare Officer (CWO)

 The club has a dedicated Child Welfare Officer, Nick Herne, who is our main point of contact for all welfare issues.
 Nick has passed the FA criminal records check (DBS) and has completed the Safeguarding Children Workshop and Welfare Officer Workshop.
-Any player or parent / guardian can contact the CWO directly if they have any concerns.
+Any player or parent / guardian can contact our CWO directly if they have any concerns.